 Hardison: They do when they're solid gold.
 Heard this used to be MC Hammer's place.
 I guess you can touch this, with a SWAT team and a federal warrant.

-Signature Song: "U Can't Touch This," although "Too Legit" is fondly remembered by fans as well.
+- Signature Song: "U Can't Touch This," although "Too Legit" is fondly remembered by fans as well.
 The latter is still played at every Oakland A's home game, complete with the hand gestures displayed on the scoreboard.